Employer: Inspire Development Centers

 • Understanding of the interrelationships between services and systems;

 • Flexible to work different schedules, may be split shift and/or with various bus routes depending on availability of shifts;

 • Strong customer service focus;

 • Ability to learn new tasks quickly and efficiently;

 • Ability to handle multiple tasks simultaneously and meet deadlines;

-• Ability to gather data for reports;
+• Ability to gather and write data for reports and recordkeeping skills;

-• Ability to work with culturally diverse population;
+• Ability to work with culturally diverse population; and

 • English/Spanish bi-lingual fluency.